-- · AUTO this is the default and allows DataNucleus to choose the most suitable for the datastore - SEQUENCE this uses a datastore sequence (if supported by the datastore) - IDENTITY these use autoincrement/identity/serial features in the datastore (if supported by the datastore) - TABLE this is datastore neutral and increments a sequence value using a table. - Custom generators these are beyond the scope of the JPA spec but provided by DataNucleus the JPA spec only requires the ability to generate values for identity fields.
+- · AUTO this is the default and allows DataNucleus to choose the most suitable for the datastore - SEQUENCE this uses a datastore sequence (if supported by the datastore) - IDENTITY these use autoincrement/identity/serial features in the datastore (if supported by the datastore) - TABLE this is datastore neutral and increments a sequence value using a table. - UUID datastore neutral, created in the JRE.
+Provided by DataNucleus - Custom generators these are beyond the scope of the JPA spec but provided by DataNucleus the JPA spec only requires the ability to generate values for identity fields.
 DataNucleus allows you to do it for any field.
 Please bear this in mind when considering portability